mrled/algo/README.NEWTROY.md

 See that script for details on what it's doing.

 Once more, for emphasis: **Don't use the `algo` script.**

+## Deploying a testing environment

+I sometimes use DigitalOcean for testing.
+For testing deployments, we do not update Route53.
+To deploy to testing, you can use the `./newtroy` script:

+    ./newtroy testing

+See comments in the `newtroy` script for details on this deployment.

+I have also designed this to work with the master branch of upstream Algo directly.
+To use it, check out the upstream master branch and then copy the files from the newtroy branch:

+    git checkout upstream/master
+    git checkout origin/newtroy -- \
+        ansible.cfg \
+        config.cfg \
+        config.vault.cfg \
+        config.dotest.cfg \
+        config.dotest.vault.cfg \
+        vault-pass-script \
+        .vault-passphrase.gpg

 ### Experimental settings